 Enjoy a guided tour of the Imperial Palace grounds or a stroll around its East Gardens.

-Opened in March 2012, the tri-level Iiyo! commercial zone of the Marunouchi Eiraku Building boasts a bevy of distinctive pubs, cafes and restaurants, giving locals and out-of-towners alike even more reason not to stray far from the comforts of Marunouchi.
+The tri-level Iiyo! commercial zone of the Marunouchi Eiraku Building boasts a bevy of distinctive pubs, cafes and restaurants, giving locals and out-of-towners alike even more reason not to stray far from the comforts of Marunouchi.

 The area’s namesake landmark – Marunouchi Building – and its younger sibling the Shin-Marunouchi Building are definitely worth perusing.
 Located along Marunouchi Naka Dori, both serve as headquarters for some of the country’s most prestigious corporations as well as being home to an impressive selection of high quality retail shops and restaurants.